dario-j-c/jhpkins-machine-learning-project/ml_project.md

 ## Results

-I found the best model was **boosted trees using decorrelation via removing variables**, details can be found in the following table and plot.
+I found the best model was **boosted trees without any decorrelation**, details can be found in the following table and plot.

 Interestingly, decorrelation using PCA proved to be worse than using no decorrelation at all, rather than assume this to be a fault of PCA, I’m